 The contemporary working conditions require digital managers to have considerable knowledge and skills, developed competencies, as well as great motivation for lifelong learning.
 In the Key Competencies For Lifelong Learning - A European Reference Framework (2007), competencies are defined as "a combination of knowledge, skills and attitudes relevant to the context.
 Key competencies are those that each individual needs for personal fulfilment and development, active citizenship, social inclusion and employment."

-Business Academy Smilevski BAS, Skopje, North Macedonia
+&lt;sup>1 Business Academy Smilevski BAS, Skopje, North Macedonia

-2 Business Academy Smilevski BAS, Skopje, North Macedonia
+&lt;sup>2 Business Academy Smilevski BAS, Skopje, North Macedonia

 DEVELOPMENT OF KEY COMPETENCIES THROUGH NON-FORMAL AND FORMAL EDUCATION